MDPFuzz: Testing Models Solving Markov Decision Processes: Evaluation

-We use the settings described in \S~\ref{sec:implementation}. \T~\ref{tab:results} summarizes the findings of fuzzing each model.
+\textbf{Results.}~\T~\ref{tab:results} summarizes the findings of fuzzing each model.
+We report the average mutation and crash numbers and the corresponding standard deviation of three runs.
 Overall, \tool\ detects a significant number of crashes from all test cases.
 Within the 12-hour fuzzing, \tool\ generates more mutated initial states for the DNN-based ACAS Xu and Coop Navi cases.
 This is because the agents take less time to interact with the environments in these two cases; see the processing time evaluation below. \F~\ref{fig:crash-case1} reports a crash found by \tool\ on the RL model used for the CARLA autonomous driving scenario.
 At timestep $t=0s$ (our mutated initial state), the speed of the agent vehicle (the black car in the middle of \F~\ref{fig:crash-case1}) is $0$, and it has no collisions with any other vehicles or buildings.
 During timesteps $t=1 \sim 5s$, we observe that the RL model accelerates the vehicle without adjusting its steering.
 Hence, instead of turning left or moving in reverse, the vehicle hits the fence when $t=5s$.
 Overall, \tool\ can consistently reveal defects of models solving MDPs despite that they have different model paradigms or under distinct scenarios.
 We view this illustrates the strength and generalization of \tool.
 On the other hand, previous works have rarely focused on or systematically tested these models.
 Ignoring their potential defects will likely result in fatal incidents in real-world autonomous driving, airplane control, and robot control systems.
+We present the videos of the crashes found in other models at~\cite{snapshot}.